 Story of the Castle

-The castle of today looks a lot different from its beginnings as a wooden motte-and-bailey fortification…
+The Castle of today looks plenty different from its Hollywood depictions, and humble beginnings as a wooden motte-and-bailey fortification, however.

 The foundation stones…

-In the years after the Norman Conquest in 1066, William, now King of England, began asserting his control over his new territory and began to build Nottingham Castle in 1068, which would have been a wooden motte-and-bailey castle.
+In the years after the Norman Conquest in 1066, William, now King of England, began to assert his control over his new territory.
+He decided to build Nottingham Castle in 1068 – constructing a wooden motte-and-bailey castle.

-Within 100 years a bloody civil war, The Anarchy, had started and Nottingham Castle was held by supporters of King Stephen.
-The castle was besieged by Robert of Gloucester, Empress Matilda’s half-brother, and when Robert couldn’t capture the castle, he plundered the town.
+Within 100 years a bloody civil war, The Anarchy, had broken out and Nottingham Castle was held by supporters of King Stephen.
+The Castle was besieged by Robert of Gloucester, Empress Matilda’s half-brother, and when Robert couldn’t capture the Castle, he plundered the town.

 The Castle’s first capture

 Norman Nottingham grows

 Stephen’s army was defeated at the Battle of Lincoln in 1141 and Nottingham Castle was given up to Matilda.
-But two years later, William Peveril, the former constable of the castle and supporter of Stephen, recaptured the fortress, and is believed to have built parts of the complex in stone – a large square tower in the upper bailey.
+But two years later, William Peveril – the former constable of the Castle and supporter of Stephen – recaptured it.
+It is believed he upgraded parts of the complex with stone – building a large square tower in the upper bailey.

 After the death of King Stephen in 1154, Henry II was crowned.
-Henry added stone walls to Nottingham Castle’s wooden palisades and built many new buildings, including his favourite: “a house for the king’s falcons”.
+Henry fortified the site with imposing stone walls and added many new buildings, including his favourite: ‘a house for the king’s falcons.’

-Henry’s son Richard became the next king but when he was captured in Austria, his brother John seized the throne.
+Henry’s son Richard became the next king, but when he was captured in Austria, his brother John seized the throne.
 When Richard was released, he returned to England with an army and marched on John’s remaining supporters.
-One of John’s last strongholds was Nottingham, which Richard besieged in March 1194, constructing a giant trebuchet to pound the walls.
-The castle’s garrison surrendered before this weapon could be used.
+One of John’s last strongholds was Nottingham, which Richard besieged in March 1194.
+He constructed a giant trebuchet to pound and hammer at the walls.
+The Castle’s garrison wisely surrendered before this intimidating weapon could be deployed, however.